Not getting heat and noticing error code 228 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 228

-The cost to remedy your furnace depends on the issue with it and how long it takes to fix it.
+The price to remedy your furnace depends on what’s wrong with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.